 If you would like to share this article, please click on the social media icons below.

 We also have other articles you may be interested in, such as ‘Where to recycle worn, stained and damaged clothes in Australia’ and ‘How to stop junk mail in Australia’.

 Katherine Hynes is an actor, voiceover artist and Zero Waste advocate.
-She is also the co-founder of Asiki - zero waste essentials for sustainable living.
+She is also the co-founder of Asiki - eco friendly products for sustainable living.

 Photography: Owen Beard, Harlie Raethel, Angelos Michalopoulos (Unsplash), and Katherine Hynes.